-Vermonters rally against gun restriction proposal
+Vermont gun owners: We’ll ‘remember in November’

 Police reported no problems.

-The bill that Scott is expected to sign would raise the legal age for gun purchases and extend mandatory background checks to private gun sales, among other changes.
+The bill, which Scott is expected to sign, would raise the legal age for gun purchases from 18 to 21, and extend mandatory background checks to private gun sales.
+It also would ban the sale of high-capacity magazines and bump stocks, devices that increase the firing rates of rifles.

+Two other bills Scott said he’d sign would make it easier to take guns from people in dangerous situations or suspected of domestic violence.

+Covey, who had a holstered .45-caliber semi-automatic handgun, said the main goal of the event was written across the back of a shirt he was wearing.
+The shirt was bright orange with black letters reading “REMEMBER IN NOVEMBER.”